Hambleden: Television

 Hambleden was used in the HBO mini-series Band of Brothers to depict Easy Company's training in England.
-Also, the Tim Burton film Sleepy Hollow, starring Johnny Depp and Christina Ricci, included a month-long location shoot at Lime Tree Valley, in Hambleden.
 In 1979 Hambleden church was the setting for a programme featuring Harry Secombe called Cross on the Donkey's Back.
 It was an Easter programme by Thames Television and also featured a group of school children from Hambleden C of E School.

 The 2010 film Nanny McPhee Returns also used parts of the village in some of their scenes.
-The church was also used in the Agatha Christie's Poirot episode Sad Cypress.
+The church was used in the Agatha Christie's Poirot episode Sad Cypress.
 In 2017, Hambleden was the location for the fictional village of Bramford in the fourth episode of series 4 of the ITV detective drama Endeavour.
 Hambleden played the role of Tadfield, home of the Anti-Christ and his friends, in the 2019 mini-series Good Omens.